Psychology Student Learning Outcomes

 VUSC Psychology graduates should be able to

-- Apply core principles of empirical research, including research design, data analysis, and interpretation to evaluation of knowledge.
+- Apply core principles of empirical research, including research design, data analysis, and interpretation, to critically evaluate scholarly research.

-- Practice professional ethics in psychology as defined by the American Psychological Association, with the focus on core principles of beneficence, responsibility, integrity, justice, and respect http://www.apa.org/ethics/code/index.aspx?item=3.
+- Practice professional ethics (as defined by American Psychological Association), cultural competency, and citizenship with the focus on core principles of beneficence, responsibility, integrity, justice, and respect.

 - Integrate a Christian worldview with knowledge of psychology.